-An exciting ride on small local speedboat with great view of the famous bridge and life along the Kwae Yai river.
+An exciting ride on small local speedboat with great view of the famous River Kwai Bridge and life along the river.

 A peaceful and well maintained cemetery in downtown Kanchanaburi.
 The remains of 6,982 Allied prisoners of war perished during the construction of the “Death Railway” were buried here.

 Erawan waterfall is considered one of Thailand’s loveliest waterfalls.
 One can enjoy a nice nature walk and a great chance for a swim.